In this article, we’ll explore the core differences between big data and data science and what each tech career pathway has to offer.

 What are the differences between a big data and a data science career?

 Working in big data could lead to a career in finance, retail or communications.
-However, it’s all about working behind the scenes for these sectors, collating information that can change how the businesses operate.
+However, it’s all about working behind the scenes for these sectors, collating information that can change how businesses operate.
 Whether it’s using data to find a competitive advantage or identify untapped opportunities, big data is fundamental to the expansion, growth and development of businesses.

 Data science, on the other hand, could lead to a career working across sectors including internet search engines, digital advertising or recommendation services.
 Data science takes information that big data has sourced and analyses it to make better business decisions.
 Data science careers are about delivering results through the application of learnings from big data.

-What would be better suited for me?
+What would be better suited to me?

 If you’d prefer to operationalise and scale data while taking on board compliance and governance, visualise the data and use it to inform better business decisions, then data science is the one for you.
 In our data science learner pathway, you can either upskill from a data analyst role or consider a career change altogether as we provide the training you need to make a difference.